-The Company currently has contributory comprehensive hospital, medical and prescription drug programs for all retirees, their dependents and surviving spouses.
+The Company currently has contributory comprehensive hospital, medical and prescription drug programs for eligible retirees, their dependents and surviving spouses.
 In addition, the Company has a non-contributory life insurance program for retirees.

-Net Periodic Benefit Cost
+Total Periodic Benefit Cost

-The components of the Company's total periodic postretirement benefit costs for 2014, 2013 and 2012 were as follows:
+The components of the Company's total periodic other postretirement benefit costs for the 2015, 2014 and 2013 were as follows:

-(Millions of Dollars) 2014 2013 2012

-Service cost \$4 \$5 \$5

-Interest cost on accumulated other postretirement benefit obligation 9 8 10

-Expected return on plan assets (9) (9) (10)

-Recognition of net actuarial loss 5 8 11

-Recognition of prior service cost (4) (4) (3)

-TOTAL PERIODIC POSTRETIREMENT BENEFIT COST \$5 \$8 \$13

-Cost capitalized (2) (3) (6)

-Reconciliation to rate level 9 8 4

-Cost charged to operating expenses \$12 \$13 \$11
+(Millions of Dollars) 2015 2014 2013 Service cost - including administrative expenses \$5 \$4 \$5 Interest cost on projected other postretirement benefit obligation 7 9 8 Expected return on plan assets (9) (9) (9) Recognition of net actuarial loss 3 5 8 Recognition of prior service costs (6) (4) (4) TOTAL PERIODIC OTHER POSTRETIREMENT BENEFIT COST \$- \$5 \$8 Cost capitalized (2) (3) Reconciliation to rate level 8 9 8 Cost charged to operating expenses \$8 \$12 \$13